Man and woman lying on the grass looking into each other's eyes

 Breast tenderness Fatigue

 The first place to start when attempting to balance hormone levels is diet and lifestyle changes, namely exercise and decreasing the stress response to stressful events.
 If, after making these changes, you are still experiencing any of the above symptoms, please seek out a functional medical practitioner who is well-versed in Bio-identical hormone replacement and adrenal health.
 A complete workup, inclusive of blood or salivary collection to evaluate hormone levels prior to starting hormone replacement therapy, is needed to address any nutritional deficiency and/or toxicity exposure.
+Balancing hormones for a healthy sex life is critical.

 Share This Story